-Our compensation decisions for 2021 and for 2022 factored in Lakeland Financial's performance under key financial criteria, including return on beginning equity, return on average assets, revenue growth, diluted earnings per share growth, capital adequacy, efficiency ratio and asset quality.
-The committee believes that Lakeland Financial's financial performance in 2021 was very strong, particularly in light of the continuing global pandemic that challenged bank personnel and clients in unforeseen ways.
-When compared to its peer group, the Compensation Committee believes Lakeland Financial's performance was good and, therefore, the committee weighed heavily Lakeland Financial's relative performance when compared to its peers.
-Additionally, the Compensation Committee determined that the named executive officers performed well in satisfying their individual goals for 2021.
+Our compensation decisions for 2022 and for 2023 factored in Lakeland Financial's performance under key financial criteria, including return on beginning equity, return on average assets, revenue growth, diluted earnings per share growth, capital adequacy, efficiency ratio and asset quality.
+The Compensation Committee believes that Lakeland Financial's financial performance in 2022 was very strong.
+When compared to its peer group, the Compensation Committee believes Lakeland Financial's performance was good and, therefore, the Compensation Committee weighed heavily Lakeland Financial's relative performance when compared to its peers.
+Additionally, the Compensation Committee determined that the named executive officers performed well in satisfying their individual goals for 2022.

-The following is a brief summary of additional compensation decisions of the Compensation Committee for 2021 and 2022:
+The following is a brief summary of additional compensation decisions of the Compensation Committee for 2022 and 2023:

-- bonus payments to named executive officers for 2021 under the EIB Plan were higher than bonuses for 2020 due to the performance of Lakeland Financial in 2021 against its target, as discussed above; - the 2021 LTI Plan target level grants were unchanged; and - the amount of total compensation paid to Mr. Findlay was higher in 2021 than 2020 due to the higher payouts under the EIB Plan and a higher grant date fair value of awards under the LTI Plan.
+- bonus payments to named executive officers for 2022 under the EIB Plan were higher than bonuses for 2021 due to the performance of Lakeland Financial in 2022 against its target, as discussed above; - the 2022 LTI Plan target level grants were generally unchanged, except the Compensation Committee increased the number of shares to Ms. O'Neill beginning in 2022 to align with a percentage of her base salary consistent with other executive officers and to recognize her strong performance and, in addition, for grants in 2022 and 2023, 25% were granted as time-based restricted stock units; and - the amount of total compensation paid to Mr. Findlay was higher in 2022 than 2021 due to the higher payouts under the EIB Plan.

+Base Salary

-Base Salary.
-The salaries for 2021, determined by the Compensation Committee at the end of 2020, are set forth below in the 2021 Summary Compensation Table.
+The salaries for 2022, determined by the Compensation Committee at the end of 2021, are set forth below in the 2022 Summary Compensation Table.
 In determining these salary levels, we considered the following factors, with no specific weighting applied to any single factor:

-- the compensation philosophy and guiding principles described above; - the performance of Lakeland Financial under key financial objectives; - the base salary paid to the officers in comparable positions at companies in the peer groups, generally using the median of total compensation as our point of reference if the officer's overall performance and experience warrants such consideration; - the overall professional experience and background and the industry knowledge of the named executive officers and the quality and effectiveness of their leadership at Lakeland Financial; - all other components of executive compensation, including bonus, stock awards, retirement and death benefits, as well as other benefits and perquisites: - the performance of Lakeland Financial's stock price, although it is not a key factor in considering compensation as the committee believes that the performance of the stock price is subject to factors outside the control of executive management; and - internal pay equity among Lakeland Financial executives.
+- · the compensation philosophy and guiding principles described above; - the performance of Lakeland Financial under key financial objectives; - the base salary paid to the officers in comparable positions at companies in the peer groups, generally using the median of total compensation as our point of reference if the officer's overall performance and experience warrants such consideration; - the overall professional experience and background and the industry knowledge of the named executive officers and the quality and effectiveness of their leadership at Lakeland Financial; - all other components of executive compensation, including bonus, stock awards, retirement and death benefits, as well as other benefits and perquisites; - the performance of Lakeland Financial's stock price, although it is not a key factor in considering compensation as the Compensation Committee believes that the performance of the stock price is subject to factors outside the control of executive management; and - internal pay equity among Lakeland Financial executives.

-At the end of 2021, the Compensation Committee determined the base salaries of the named executive officers for 2022.
-The committee approved raises for all of the named executive officers for 2022 based on the factors described above.
-The base salaries for 2021 and 2022 are set forth below
+At the end of 2022, the Compensation Committee determined the base salaries of the named executive officers for 2023.
+The Compensation Committee approved raises for all of the named executive officers for 2023 based on the factors described above.
+The base salaries for 2022 and 2023 are set forth below.

-Name Position 2022 Base Salary 2021 Base Salary Percent Change David M. Findlay President and Chief Executive Officer \$ 660,000 \$ 640,000 3.1 % Lisa M. O'Neill Executive Vice President, Chief Financial Officer 289,000 280,000 3.2 % Eric H. Ottinger Executive Vice President, Chief Commercial Banking Officer 339,500 329,000 3.2 % Kristin L. Pruitt Executive Vice President, Chief Administrative Officer 338,000 327,000 3.4 % Michael E. Gavin Executive Vice President, Chief Credit Officer 263,000 255,000 3.1 %
+2022 2023 Percent Name Position В Base Salary В ase Salary Change David M. Findlay President and Chief Executive Officer \$ 660,000 \$ 687,000 4.1 % Lisa M. O'Neill Executive Vice President, Chief Financial Officer 289,000 310,000 7.3 % Eric H. Ottinger Executive Vice President, Chief Commercial Banking Officer 339,500 353,500 4.1 % Kristin L. Pruitt Executive Vice President, Chief Administrative Officer 338,000 352,000 4.1 % Michael E. Gavin Executive Vice President, Chief Credit Officer 263,000 263,000 0.0 %